Donald Seto, Ph.D.

 Celamkoti, S., Kundeti, S., Purkayastha, A, Mazumder, R., Buck, C. and Seto, D. (2004).
 GeneOrder3.0: Software for comparing the order of genes in pairs of small bacterial genomes.
 BMC Bioinformatics 5:52.

 Purkayastha, A., Celamkoti, S., Kundeti, S., Buck, C. and Seto, D. (2003).
 Comparative analyses of small bacterial genomes using global computational tools GeneOrder and CoreGenes.
 Proceedings of the Seventh Joint Conference on Information Sciences (Fifth Conference on Computational Biology and Genome Informatics).
-Presented in Research Triangle Park, NC.
+Research Triangle Park, NC.
 Sept 03.
 K. Chen, et. al., eds.
 863-868.

 Zafar, N., Mazumder, R. and Seto, D. (2002).
-CoreGenes: A computational tool for identifying and cataloging âcoreâ genes in a set of small genomes.
+CoreGenes: A computational tool for identifying and cataloging “core” genes in a set of small genomes.
 BMC Bioinformatics 3:12.

 Zafar, N., Mazumder, R. and Seto, D. (2001).
 Comparisons of gene co-linearity in genomes using GeneOrder2.0.
 Trends in Biochemical Sciences 26: 514-516.